-Kent and Medway CFS/ME service (clinic)
+Kent and Medway CFS/ME service: our comments 2020

 Please note that the Kent & Medway CFS/ME service are aware of our following concerns:

-It is based on a behavioural mental health perspective, implying that the ongoing physical symptoms of M.E. are due to de-conditioning and that subsequently, patients are afraid of activity which contributes to their presumed de-conditioning.
+These programmes are based on a behavioural mental health perspective, implying that the ongoing physical symptoms of M.E. are due to de-conditioning and that subsequently, patients are afraid of activity which contributes to their presumed de-conditioning.
 It also aims to overcome alleged negative thinking of a sufferer, which again is said to contribute to their presumed de-conditioning.

 The only ‘medical input’ which the Kent & Medway service seems to perform is a suggestion for pain medication; the GP is still usually the person who ends up prescribing the suggested medicine.
 The service, though, seems to have an opinion that the M.E. pain is strongly psychological.
 This, again, goes against scientific evidence.

 The CFS/ME service was set up across the country as a result of the CMO’s (Chief Medical Officer’s) report on CFS/ME in 2002.
-In spite of the Kent & Medway CFS/ME service claiming that their work was achieved through ‘close collaboration’ with patient groups , this is not entirely the case.
+In spite of the Kent & Medway CFS/ME service claiming that their work was achieved through ‘close collaboration’ with patient groups, this was not entirely the case.
 They did work alongside the Sussex and Kent ME/CFS Society.
 However, objections to the psychological approach of the service were made by representatives of both the 25% M.E.
 Group (national patient group for severe M.E. sufferers) and the Grace Charity for M.E.
 (Kent based), at meetings prior to the commencement of the CFS/ME service.

 Across the country, the CFS/ME clinics are largely based on a treatment programme of CBT (Cognitive Behavioural Therapy) and GET (Graded Exercise Therapy).
 These therapies are supposed to help the alleged de-conditioning idea of M.E. and to retrain patients into overcoming an alleged fear of activity.
 The therapies of GET and CBT and the premise behind them have been condemned nationally by the following registered charities as treatments for M.E: